Atend9/ChatASU/README.md

 7.+1, 0, -1 respectively represent positive, neutral, and negative.

-Rules 4, 5, and 6 were not included in the ChatASU task.
+Rules 4, 5, and 6 were not used in the ChatASU task.
 We welcome everyone to use our annotated data for more work.